cloudflare/cloudflare-docs/content/workers/get-started/storage-objects.md

 ## R2 (beta)

-R2 is S3-compatible blob storage that allows developers to store large amounts of unstructured data without egress fees.
+R2 is S3-compatible blob storage that allows developers to store large amounts of unstructured data without egress fees associated with typical cloud storage services.

 It is ideal for projects that require:

-* Long-term storage and storage for files which are infrequently accessed.
+* Storage for files which are infrequently accessed.
-* Affordable and economic storage and operations.
 * Large object storage.
 * Strong consistency per object.